benhoyt/merovius.github.io/_posts/2013-10-20-ext4-mysterious-no-space-left-on.markdown

 # Do you *actually* have enough space?

-Us `df -h`.
+Use `df -h`.
 There is actually a very common pitfall with ext4.
 Let's have a look:

 ```
 mero@rincewind ~$ df -h